Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 We can see:

-* The network in job function, each variable is corresponding to a sub-directory.
+* In the network in job function, each variable is corresponding to a sub-directory.

 * All subdirectories above have an  `out` document.
 It store the parameters of network in binary form. `Out` is the default file name.
 We can change that by  `variable op` in the network.

 * `Snapshot_done` is an empty folder.
-If it exists, it means that the network has been trained.
+If it exists, it means that the network training has been finished.

 * Snapshots of the training steps is stored in `System-Train-TrainStep-train_job`.